Brightcove (NASDAQ:BCOV) Issues FY 2022 Earnings Guidance

 Brightcove (NASDAQ:BCOV – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
 The company provided EPS guidance of $0.140-$0.230 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.360.
 The company issued revenue guidance of $207 million-$215 million, compared to the consensus revenue estimate of $218.53 million.Brightcove also updated its Q1 2022 guidance to $0.020-$0.040 EPS.

-Brightcove (NASDAQ:BCOV – Get Rating) last released its quarterly earnings results on Tuesday, February 15th.
-The software maker reported $0.10 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.03 by $0.07.
+Brightcove (NASDAQ:BCOV – Get Rating) last posted its quarterly earnings results on Tuesday, February 15th.
+The software maker reported $0.10 EPS for the quarter, topping the Zacks’ consensus estimate of $0.03 by $0.07.
 Brightcove had a net margin of 2.56% and a return on equity of 7.40%.
-The company had revenue of $52.60 million during the quarter, compared to analysts’ expectations of $51.55 million.
-During the same period in the prior year, the company earned $0.09 earnings per share.
-The business’s quarterly revenue was down 2.0% compared to the same quarter last year.
-Sell-side analysts forecast that Brightcove will post -0.1 EPS for the current fiscal year.
+The firm had revenue of $52.60 million for the quarter, compared to analysts’ expectations of $51.55 million.
+During the same period in the prior year, the business posted $0.09 earnings per share.
+The business’s revenue for the quarter was down 2.0% on a year-over-year basis.
+As a group, sell-side analysts forecast that Brightcove will post -0.1 earnings per share for the current year.

 Brightcove, Inc engages in the provision of video cloud solutions.
 The firm enables its customers to publish and distribute video to Internet-connected devices.
 Its products include Video Cloud, Video Marketing Suite, Enterprise Video Suite, Brightcove Campaign, Player, Live, Dynamic Server-Side Ad Insertion (SSAI), OTT Experiences, and Zencoder.